f-droid/fdroidclient/README.md

 We are on `#fdroid` and `#fdroid-dev` on Freenode.
 We hold weekly dev meetings on `#fdroid-dev` on Tuesdays at 20h UTC, which usually last half an hour.

+## FAQ

+* Why does F-Droid require "Unknown Sources" to install apps by default?

+Because a regular Android app cannot act as a package manager on its own.
+To do so, it would require system privileges (see below), similar to what Google Play does.

+* Can I avoid enabling "Unknown Sources" by installing F-Droid as a privileged system app?

+This used to be the case, but no longer is.
+Now the [Privileged Extension](Privileged-Extension/) is the one that should be placed in the system.
+It can be bundled with a ROM or installed via a zip, or alternatively F-Droid can install it as a system app using root.

 ## License

 This program is Free Software: You can use, study share and improve it at your